 - Spread two tablespoons soft margarine around the sides of spring form pan.

 - Pulse five ounces chopped pecans in processor until they are very fine.
-Remove two ounces and sprinkle them around the sides of the pan.
+Remove two ounces and pat them around the sides of the pan.
 Set aside.

 - Separate eggs.
 Place whites in bowl of electric mixer. and yolks in mixing bowl.
 Whisk sugar into egg yolks.
 Set aside.